-14. Temporary Signs
+14 15.
+Temporary Signs

-Temporary signs, not to exceed 16 sq. feet in size, may be erected in conjunction with, subject to the following limitations:
+Temporary signs, not to exceed 16 sq. feet in size, may be erected in conjunction with an event or activity, subject to the following limitations:

 - a.
-Signs may be erected no sooner than thirty (30) days prior to the activity.; - b.
+Signs may be erected no sooner than thirty (30) days prior to the event or activity; - b.
 Signs must be maintained in good condition and solidly affixed, and - c.
 Signs must be removed within seven (7) days following the event or activity.